UKPLab/CARE/docs/source/for_developers/backend/socket.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When interacting with the database the key challenge is error handling, marshalling (i.e. the translation of the DB
 data representation into a suitable format for the frontend) and rights management.
-For now, we assume that we want to call an already defined database interface method ``updateTest`` and integrate this
+For now, we assume that we want to call an already defined database a model ``Test`` specified in
-call into the above example.
+``backend/db/models/test.js`` and integrate this call into the above example.
 Let's also assume that only administrators are allowed to change this value.

 .. note::